Richard Wrangham: Biography

 Wrangham was born in Leeds, Yorkshire.

 Following his years on the faculty of the University of Michigan, he became the Ruth Moore Professor of Biological Anthropology at Harvard University and his research group is now part of the newly established Department of Human Evolutionary Biology.
 He is a MacArthur fellow.

 He is co-director of the Kibale Chimpanzee Project, the long-term study of the Kanyawara chimpanzees in Kibale National Park, Uganda.
 His research culminates in the study of human evolution in which he draws conclusions based on the behavioural ecology of apes.
 As a graduate student, Wrangham studied under Robert Hinde and Jane Goodall.

-Wrangham is known predominantly for his work in the ecology of primate social systems, the evolutionary history of human aggression (in his 1996 book with Dale Peterson, Demonic Males: Apes and the Origins of Human Violence and his 2019 work The Goodness Paradox), and his research in cooking (summarized in his book, Catching Fire: How Cooking Made Us Human) and self-domestication.
-He is a vegetarian.
+Wrangham is known predominantly for his work in the ecology of primate social systems and the evolutionary history of human aggression.
+His 1996 book, co-written with journalist Dale Peterson, Demonic Males: Apes and the Origins of Human Violence, was widely reviewed in popular media as well as a diverse array of scholarly publications.
+His next book, The Goodness Paradox, was published in 2019.
+He is also known for his research into the role of cooking in human evolution (summarized in his book, Catching Fire: How Cooking Made Us Human) and self-domestication.

 Wrangham has been instrumental in identifying behaviors considered "human-specific" in chimpanzees, including culture and with Eloy Rodriguez, chimpanzee self-medication.

 Among the recent courses he teaches in the Human Evolutionary Biology (HEB) concentration at Harvard are HEB 1330 Primate Social Behaviour and HEB 1565 Theories of Sexual Coercion (co-taught with Professor Diane Rosenfeld from Harvard Law School).
 In March 2008, he was appointed House Master of Currier House at Harvard College.
 He received an honorary degree in Doctor of Science from Oglethorpe University in 2011.